NeighborhoodGuard/ftp_upload/FTP_Upload/doc/DeveloperNotes.md

 standard test framework for Python, and is included in the Python distribution as the `unittest` library module.

-The test code expects an FTP server to be running on the test machine so that FTP_Upload can upload files via FTP as it would during normal operation, and the uploaded files along with their directory structure can be verified for correctness by the test code.
+The test code expects a local FTP server to be running on the test machine so that FTP_Upload can upload files via FTP as it would during normal operation, and the uploaded files along with their directory structure can be verified for correctness by the test code.